Earn Your MSN FNP Online

 *Note: students receiving this rate are not eligible for additional discounts.

-Students enrolled in MSN programs may be subject to ongoing licensure checks through a third party vendor, additional fees will apply and may vary by state.
+Students enrolled in the MSN program may be subject to ongoing licensure checks through a third party vendor, additional fees will apply and may vary by state.

 Frequently Asked Questions